Anon9001/UST-loss-calc-cex/README.md

 ## USAGE with arguments to run the program
-USAGE: python3 run.python &lt;snapshot file name&gt; &lt;block height of snapshot&gt; &lt;timestamp of blockheight in miliseconds&gt; &lt;aUST to UST value at block height of snapshot&gt;
+USAGE: python3 run.python &lt;pre depeg block height of when to snapshot user's holdings&gt; &lt;timestamp in miliseconds of when purchases of UST are no longer promised as 1 ust to 1 usd&gt; &lt;aUST to UST value at block height of snapshot&gt;

-Example: python3 run.python terra1hzh9vpxhsk8253se0vv5jj6etdvxu3nv8z07zu.csv 7607789 1652407129000 1.263
+Example: python3 run.python 7544910 1652407129000 1.263

-&lt;snapshot file name&gt; - This is the file that was created with the snapshot tool

-&lt;block height of snapshot&gt; - This is the block height you used when creating the snapshot file with the snapshot tool

-&lt;timestamp of blockheight in miliseconds&gt;  - This is the timestamp in miliseconds that the block was at at the block height used in the snapshot tool

-&lt;aUST to UST value at block height of snapshot&gt; - This is the value of aUST.
-When you convert 1aUST to UST, it is multiplied by this.
-When anchor stopped running, the conversion rate was 1.263
+7544910 is the block that DK chose as when ust depegged from usd, 1652407129000 is the time at which the chain halted, 1.263 is the conversion rate when anchor stopped producing interest